 Correlation Analysis for B. dorsalis: Number of rainy days (r = 0.668) and total rainfall (r = 0.658) had significant positive relationships.
 Morning (r = 0.268) and evening humidity (r = 0.425) showed non-significant positive correlations.
 These results align with findings of Aarti [1].

-4. Lepidopteran Pests
+4. Lepidopteran Pests:

-4.1 Fruit Borers; Dichocrocis punctiferalis
+4.1 Fruit Borers, Dichocrocis punctiferalis:

 Infestation of this pest was observed from July to September with an average infested fruits of 0.23/20 trees.
 This was in accordance with the observations of Kesar [12].
 Minimum temperature (r = 0.505) and number of rainy days (r = 0.317) had positive non-significant correlations.